nfdi4cat/pid4cat-handle-dev-server/README.md

 ### Using PyHandle Library

-The [PyHandle](https://pypi.org/project/pyhandle/) library provides a Python interface that implements the challenge-response framework with digital signatures (uses HS_PUBKEY).
-This complex authentication mechanism cannot be applied with curl alone.
-It is documented in the Handle.Net Technical Manual, [Section 14.6.4 and following](./handle_net_documentation/HN_Technical_Manual_9.md#1464-authentication-via-authorization-handle).
+The [PyHandle](https://pypi.org/project/pyhandle/) library provides a Python interface that implements the challenge-response framework with digital signatures (using HS_PUBKEY).
+This complex authentication mechanism cannot be used with curl alone.
+It is documented in the Handle.Net Technical Manual, [Section 14.6.4 and the following sections](./handle_net_documentation/HN_Technical_Manual_9.md#1464-authentication-via-authorization-handle).

 ```bash
 # Activate virtual environment (if using one)